prebid/prebid.github.io/dev-docs/bidders/exadsadserver.md

   },
 });
 ```

+##### Video settings
+If you will work with video stream ad formats you could choose to use the prebidJS video module to render the video using  already supported video players as videoJS.
 Add the `video` config if you need to render videos using the video module.
 For more info navigate to https://docs.prebid.org/prebid-video/video-module.html.
 ```